Xyves/Lumeo/README.md

 You can access the app through your web browser.
 Here are some key features:

 - **Landing Page**: Contains login buttons and logic.
 Login with GitHub and Guest functionality.
-- **Feed**: Secured route displaying tweets from users you follow.
+- **Feed**: Secured route displaying posts from users you follow.
 - **Explore**: Secured route showcasing featured posts from all users.
 - **Search**: Public route with the ability to search users.
 - **User Profile**: Public route displaying user profile, follower/following count, and the ability to follow/unfollow users.
 Users can change their name, picture, and email from their profile.
 Displays user's posts and liked posts.
-- **Post Details**: Public route showing post details, likes, retweets, and replies.
+- **Post Details**: Public route showing post details, likes, and replies.

 ## Tech Stack & Features